 1 December – new European Commission in placeThe new European Commission took office on 1 December.
 The members of the European Parliament approved the new European Commission at a vote on 27 November.

-After the EU elections - what happens next?
+After the EU elections - what happened next?

 About a week after the EU elections, the Election Authority established the Swedish election result and the distribution of Swedish seats in the European Parliament.